Hangcil/fmincon-with-Cpp/README.md

 2. Powell
 3. Powell-modified (Sargent form)
 4. Rosenbrock
-5. exterior-point (default when there is constraint)
+5. exterior-point (default when there are constraints)
 # Examples:
 ## when gradient is not given or unsolvable
 ```c++